Uncategorised

 Synchronized Skating Lift

-• Pair lift used in synchronized skating is an action in which one skater is elevated by one other skater and set down.
+• Pair lift used in synchronized skating is an action in which one skater is lifted and sustained by one other skater.

-• Stationary Lift is a lift that is executed on the spot (stationary location) by the lifting skater(s).
+Stationary Lift is a lift that is executed on the spot (stationary location) by the lifting skater(s) who may or may not be rotating.

-• Rotational lift that glides and rotates at the same time: A lift in which lifting skater(s) rotate while gliding/traveling across the ice.
-All skaters in a group lift and both skaters in a pairs lift skate glide as they prepare for the lift and during the rotation.
-The supporting skaters in a group lift and lifting skaters in a pairs lift change direction using a two-footed turn.
-All skaters in a group lift and both skaters in a pairs lift continue to glide during the exit of the lift and upon landing.
+Rotational lift that glides and rotates at the same time: A lift in which lifting skater(s) rotate while gliding/traveling across the ice.
+The lifting skaters must continue to glide as the lift is executed (while rotating).
+All skaters in a group/pair must be skating or gliding as they prepare for the lift and during the rotation.
+The lifting/supporting must turn from forward to backwards or vise versa using a two-footed turn.
+All skaters must continue to skate/glide during the exit of the lift.
+Skater must be set down (only if required) and after the lifted skater has been set down all skaters must continue to skate/glide.

 • Acrobatic lifts are moves in which the skater is held only by either the blade(s), foot(feet) or leg(s) and is swung around or is held in a sustained vertical position with the head down.
 These lifts are illegal in competition.